Welcome to the blog

 #Do the same thing, but using the column names instead of numbers

-#Assign colors to each.
+#Assign some colors for use later.
 You can specify color by RGB, Hex code, or name

 #To get a list of color names: